S3 method for class 'weightit'

 The effective sample size for each treatment group before and after weighting.
 See ESS().

 plot() returns a ggplot object with a histogram displaying the distribution of the estimated weights.
+For a censoring model, only the weights of the units still under observation are displayed, matching what summary() reports.
 If the estimand is the ATT or ATC, only the weights for the non-focal group(s) will be displayed (since the weights for the focal group are all 1).
 A dotted line is displayed at the mean of the weights.

 Examples